panthas05/python_utils/README.md

 ## Tests

-Tests can be run with `python3 -m unittest discover .`
+Tests can be run with `python3 -m unittest discover .`, or by using `scripts/run_tests.sh`